dustinpfister/blog_posts/_posts/lodash_fill.md

 layout: post
 categories: lodash
 id: 45
-updated: 2019-07-02 21:36:34
+updated: 2020-07-11 07:27:21
-version: 1.14
+version: 1.15
 ---

-So [lodash](https://lodash.com/) is one of those JavaScript projects that is a bit of a mystery when it comes to the question of it's value compared to just working within a plain old vanilla js environment.
+So [lodash](https://lodash.com/) is one of those JavaScript projects that is a bit of a mystery when it comes to the question of it's value compared to just working within a plain old vanilla js environment, at least that seems to come up a lot a other blog posts, from discussions, and podcasts when writing or talking about lodash.

 There are methods that come in handy, and really do provide something that is not just there in Array.prototype, however [\_.fill](https://lodash.com/docs/4.17.10#fill) is not one of those these days, unless of course you care about browser support.
 In this post I will be writing about the lodash \_.fill method, as well as some vanilla js alternatives to help with a situation in which you just want to fill an array with a given static value.

 <!-- more -->